Data Recovery Software vs Professional Service

 Not Detected

 Firmware is corrupted or PCB is damaged.
 The drive won't communicate with your computer at all.
-Software literally can't see the drive to work on it.
+Software cannot detect the drive to work on it.
+SSDs with the Phison PS3111-S11 controller may show up as SATAFIRM S11 with 0 bytes capacity instead of disappearing entirely.
+For the mechanics behind why controller lockup and TRIM erasure make software recovery impossible on SSDs, see those sections.

 What it needs: PC-3000 firmware repair

 If your drive passes the health check above, these tools can help.
-We're listing them honestly—including their limitations.
+Check SMART status with CrystalDiskInfo or smartmontools before running any software.
+We're listing them honestly;including their limitations.

 PhotoRec